 Energy audits form a part of an on-going process.
-Innovative green initiatives have to be designed and implemented every year to make the University environmentally sustainable.
-Follow up programs of energy auditing recommendations should be done meticulously before the next audit.
+Innovative green initiativeshave to be designed and implemented every year to make the University environmentally sustainable.
+Follow up programs of green auditingrecommendations should be done meticulously before the next audit.